 Once it comes to a boil, turn heat to low and let simmer for 10 minutes.
 Skim off any impurities while the mixture is simmering.

 After 10 minutes, put mixture through a strainer and push the mixture to get as much of the juice out as possible.
 Once done, throw out the pulp (or save it and mix into plain oatmeal in the morning!).

-Place the juice back in the saucepan and add the sugar and lemon juice.
+Place the syrup back in the saucepan.
 Turn heat back to medium, bring to a boil and cook for another 2 minutes.